Why You Feel Pain During Menstruation

 In order to treat this hormonal imbalance, you should avoid or limit the following foods as much as possible in your diet:

 - Sugar and sugary drinks: Sugar does not give you any benefits.
-The white kind is very harmful because it takes away minerals from you and acidifies you progressively.
+Additionally, white sugar is very harmful because it takes away minerals and increases your body’s acidity.
 You should completely eliminate it and substitute it with stevia, bee honey, or fruit and grain molasses.

-- Wheat: The wheat we eat today is very adulterated and many people do not digest or assimilate it well, without them knowing it.
-Try to substitute it with oats, saccharine wheat, or rye, and always choose whole grains.
+- Wheat: The wheat we eat today is very adulterated and many people do not digest or assimilate it well, without even knowing it.
+Try to substitute it with oats, buckwheat, or rye, and always choose whole grains.

 - Cow’s milk: People with high levels of estrogen tend to suffer from some kind of lactose intolerance, but they don’t know it.
-We recommend choosing vegetable drinks with oat, almond, or rice, and even sheep or cow cheese.
+We recommend choosing milk alternatives such as oat, almond, or rice milk.
 Soy milk is not healthy, because in addition to being transgenic, most of the time it is also rich in estrogen.

 - Too much red meat.
 You should eat it once every fifteen days, at the most, with a salad or vegetable.